Juergen von Huendeberg: Early Years, Nazi Regime and World War II

 Juergen von Huendeberg was born 10 April 1922 in Dresden, into a family of Baltic Germans.
-Since early childhood, he lived in Munich, where he studied architecture and philosophy at the Munich University, two years at the Academy of Fine Arts Munich (1945–1947) and some time under Werner Gilles and Adolf Schinnerer.
+Since early childhood, he lived in Munich, where he studied architecture and philosophy at the Ludwig-Maximilians-Universität München, two years at the Academy of Fine Arts Munich (1945–1947) and some time under Werner Gilles and Adolf Schinnerer.

 During the Nazi regime, as a young man, he was briefly attracted to the Hitler Youth but soon became disenchanted with them.
-Later he became friends with Kurt Huber, who nevertheless encouraged him not to actively join his resistance movement, knowing full well of the danger.
+He later became friends with Kurt Huber, who nevertheless encouraged him not to actively join his resistance movement, knowing full well of the danger.
 As a person without a German passport, von Huendeberg was first not allowed to join in the war efforts; when later all German residents were required to join, a woman friend of his helped him remain undetected.
 This friend, a doctor much older than he was, also introduced him to morphine to help with his migraines; struggling with the use of opioids, prescription medicine and alcohol was to remain a lifelong effort of his.